devopsdays/devopsdays-web/README.md

 ## Managing event content

+Reference documentation for the currently available theme is available in [themes/devopsdays-theme/REFERENCE.md](https://github.com/devopsdays/devopsdays-web/blob/master/themes/devopsdays-theme/REFERENCE.md).

 Instructions and utilities are available for [managing sponsors, events, speakers, and more](utilities/README.md).
-Full documentation on the currently released theme is always found in  [themes/devopsdays-theme/REFERENCE.md](https://github.com/devopsdays/devopsdays-web/blob/master/themes/devopsdays-theme/REFERENCE.md).

 ## Binary files